 In an effort to prevent the spread of coronavirus, a state of emergency has been declared in Cambodia, allowing the country's leader new powers.

 CAFOD has been working in Cambodia since 1980 and continues to support poor and vulnerable communities through:

-- Supporting communities, especially indigenous people, to access land titles, protect their forests and to increase food supply and income through organic farming.
+- Supporting rural communities, including indigenous people, to protect and manage their forests and to increase food supply and income through sustainable farming for better livelihoods.